nisarkhokhar07/Validating_Email/README.md

 Below is a breakdown of the different pieces in the endpoint:

-1. API would be prefixed with `/exportfile/`.
+1. API would be prefixed with `/exportfile`.
 2. `name` is used when we provide name of the file to be downloaded.
 3. `filename.extension` would be the name of the file to be downloaded like `abc.csv`, the name of the file you have uploaded.

 ### Description

-This endpoint allows you to download the updated _excel workbook_ with the name **file**.
+This endpoint allows you to download the updated _excel workbook_ with the name of the uploaded file.
 You also have to provide a query param _name_ with the value of filename you want to download.

 ### Method